 Key Takeaways

-- Talend provides flexible ETL pipelines and advanced transformations but requires more setup for CDC and real-time use cases.
+- Talend provides powerful transformations and hybrid deployments but requires more manual setup for CDC.

 See how companies like Livble and others built real-time pipelines with Estuary Flow in our customer success stories